-- If you're taking 11-785, you will be required to do a course project - 11-685 students will be assigned a fifth HW that is equivalent to a project - Projects are done by teams of students - Ideal team size is 4 - 11-685 teams are ideally 2-person teams - You are encouraged to form your teams early - Projects are intended to exercise your ability to comprehend and implement ideas beyond those covered by the HWs - Projects can range from - Implementing and evaluating cutting-edge ideas from recent papers - Verifying results from "hot" published work - "Researchy" problems that might lead to publication if completed well - Proposing new models/learning algorithms/techniques, with proper evaluation - Etc.
+- If you're taking 11-485 this slide does not apply to you - If you're taking 11-785, you will be required to do an original course project - If you're taking 11-685, you will be required to do an assigned course project - Projects are intended to exercise your ability to comprehend and implement ideas beyond those covered by the HWs - Projects can range from - Implementation and evaluation of cutting-edge ideas from recent papers - Verification of results from "hot" published work - Problem-solving that might lead to publication, if completed well - New models/learning algorithms/techniques, with proper evaluation - ... etc.